fakturoid/fakturoid-php/readme.md

 # Fakturoid PHP lib

 PHP library for [Fakturoid.cz](https://www.fakturoid.cz/).
 Please see [API](http://docs.fakturoid.apiary.io/) for more documentation.
-New account just for testing API and using separate user (created via "Nastavení > Uživatelé a oprávnění") for production usage is higly recommended.
+New account just for testing API and using separate user (created via "Nastavení > Uživatelé a oprávnění") for production usage is highly recommended.

 ## Install
 The recommended way to install is through Composer: